-It’s not Beverly Hills, Manhattan or the South of France.
-The most valuable real estate in the world is the…SIX INCHES BETWEEN YOUR EARS!
+It’s not Beverly Hills, Manhattan, or the South of France.
+The most valuable real estate in the world is the SIX INCHES BETWEEN YOUR EARS!

 It’s called IP – Intellectual Property – and you own it.
 Every human invention and every successful business is created and birthed inside someone’s six inches.
-Your six inches may be the most trapped, untapped, undervalued, underutilized, under-capitalized and under monetized real estate in the world.
-Your “intellectual” assets are a rich and fertile source of personal, spiritual and financial wealth.
+Your six inches may be the most trapped, untapped, undervalued, underutilized, under-capitalized, and under-monetized real estate in the world.
+Your “intellectual” assets are a rich and fertile source of personal, spiritual, and financial wealth.

 Don’t believe it?

-For the first time in human history, the world’s richest man doesn’t own any mines, mills, refineries, lumber yards, or factories.
+For the first time in human history, the world’s richest man doesn’t own mines, mills, refineries, lumber yards, or factories.
 Yet he’s worth tens of billions of dollars.

 How did he get so rich?
-The answer is that great wealth no longer depends primarily on control of physical assets.
+The answer is that great wealth no longer depends primarily on the control of physical assets.
 We are in the midst of a new industrial revolution.
 If you have not been paying attention, you missed the signs.

 A huge shift in wealth creation is taking place, and you may have hardly noticed it.
 Through most of the twentieth century, the wealthiest Americans were those who controlled hard assets.
 They controlled industrial materials (steel, aluminum, and chemicals), transportation (cars and shipping), dirt (real estate), and, most of all, energy (oil).
 About 50 years later, Forbes 2010 list of the richest Americans reflected major changes – half of the richest Americans are now on the list because of technology and intellectual property.
 In fact, intangible assets now account for over 70 percent of the value on corporate balance sheets.